jamalapriadi/dyamic-leaflet/README.md

 ![Leaflet](https://img.shields.io/badge/leaflet-1.9.4-green.svg?style=flat)
 ![WordPress](https://img.shields.io/badge/wordpress-6.7.2-green.svg?style=flat)

+a simple plugin WordPress for manage data and show it in map using leaflet

 ## INSTALLATION
 1. **Download the plugin zip file**: Get the plugin's `.zip` file from a trusted source.
 2. **Log in to your WordPress dashboard**: Go to `yoursite.com/wp-admin` and log in.